Githubnath/Fitness_Tracking_API/README.md

 <h3>Description</h3>
 <hr>
 <p align="justify">
-	The Fitness Tracking API  project intend  to develop  a user-friendly fitness tracking API using the Django framework.

-This API will provide a comprehensive set of endpoints that allow users to track and manage their fitness-related data, such as creating and managing workouts, adding exercises to workouts, and tracking their progress over time.
+	This Fitness Tracking API built with Django framework is designed to  provide a comprehensive set of endpoints that allow users to track and manage their fitness-related data, such as creating and managing workouts, adding exercises to workouts, and tracking their progress over time.

 By offering a standardized and efficient way to access and manage fitness data, the API will empower developers to create a wide range of fitness applications and services.
 </p>